 This must be a last resort as the costs of annual applications of fungicides to large areas are very high and may eventually lead to pathogen resistance.

 Control should be a mixture of good sward management, good observation and use of cultural controls.
 Occasionally, the bottle (or box) needs to be reached for to keep sanity and the sward alive.

 Your maintenance regime will continue in much the same vein as last month's - grass cutting, grooming, brushing, aerating, feeding, watering and marking out for matches.

 Prior to mowing, the surface should be thoroughly brushed.
 Continue to brush courts daily to remove moisture from the grass surface, stopping the spread of disease and facilitating an improved quality of cut on the dry grass.

 Grooming and verticutting are operations that remove unwanted side grass growth and reduce the amount of debris in the sward.
-These operations are carried out on a regular basis, often weekly or fortnightly, and providing you have sufficient watering facilities.
+These operations are carried out on a regular basis, often weekly or fortnightly.
 These operations are completed in conjunction with your mowing regimes.

-However, for a majority of smaller clubs/facilities, they will be reliant on a trusted base fertiliser, a 12:0:9, 7:0:7 or similar compound blend, or apply a slow release fertiliser to see you through to August.
-The choice of material and how well it works will be dependant on factors such as soil type and weather, with moisture and soil temperature being the catalyst for growth.
+In August you would be looking to use a 12:0:9, or similar compound fertiliser blend, or apply a slow release fertiliser to see you through to September.
+The choice of material and how well it works will be dependent on factors such as soil type and weather, with moisture and soil temperature being the catalyst for growth.